-Each year, there are roughly 50,000 domestic violence cases filed in the Florida courts.
+According to the latest data, there are over 108,000 domestic violence incidents reported to the police in Florida annually.
 The Florida judicial system takes domestic violence cases extremely seriously, and all accusations are handled very quickly.

 Understanding Domestic Violence

 While many people think of domestic violence as involving violence between spouses, the definition of domestic violence in Florida is actually much broader.
 Florida law defines domestic violence as: